Hesch Method of Manual Therapy

 What is The Hesch Method?

-The Hesch Method of Manual Therapy is an innovative, effective treatment to restore normative whole-body joint function, developed by Dr. Jerry Hesch, MHS, PT, DPT.
+The Hesch Method of Manual Therapy is an evidence based treatment program which is a innovative, effective treatment to restore normative whole-body joint function, developed by Dr. Jerry Hesch, MHS, PT, DPT.
 Treatment is available in Denver area (Aurora, CO, USA) (30 miles from the Denver International Airport).
 Education for clinicians is provided via workshops and home study / AKA Distance Learning.

 Dr. Hesch is active in presenting at conferences and publishing which is listed in several locations of this site.